 The tale begins in a fashion similar to the original Godzilla.
 A scientific team is dispatched to investigate a mysterious radioactive isle.
 Thought to be uninhabited, Infant Island supports a population of sad, reclusive natives.
-Dr. Sinichi Chujo (Hiroshi Koizumi) meets the tribe’s tiny ‘Shobijin’ fairies, (Yumi & Emi Ito, aka ‘The Peanuts,’ popular singing stars).
+Dr. Sinichi Chujo (Hiroshi Koizumi) meets the tribe’s tiny ‘Shobijin’ fairies, (popular singing stars Yumi & Emi Ito, aka ‘The Peanuts’).
 The tiny twins communicate telepathically.
 Stowaway reporter Senichiro ‘Sen-chan’ Fukuda (Frankie Sakai) befriends the Shobijin, but sneaky Rolisican gangster-entrepreneur Clark Nelson (Jerry Ito) secretly returns to the island, murders a number of natives and kidnaps the fairies to sing in his stage show back in Tokyo.
 Official efforts fail to force Nelson to relinquish the tiny girls, as do the reporters’ attempts to liberate them.
-The Shobijin tell Senichiro that they are sad, not for themselves, but for innocent Japanese citizens: Mothra will come to their rescue.
+The Shobijin tell Senichiro that they are sad, not for themselves, but for innocent Japanese citizens: Mothra will come to their rescue and obliterate Tokyo.
 And indeed, as the Infant Island natives dance, a giant egg hatches an equally monstrous caterpillar, which immediately sets sail for the Japanese capital.

 The giant larva climbs Tokyo Tower to spin its cocoon.
 When the fairies are taken to a foreign country called Rolisica, the newly hatched giant moth files halfway around the world to rescue them.
 In the context of the movie, the nation Rolisica is an amalgam of Russia and the United States.
 The arrogant Rolisican Clark Nelson is the trouble behind everything — he assumes control of the expedition to Infant Island, which his country once used as an atomic blast site.
 Rolisica denies that the island is inhabited despite hard evidence to the contrary, a kind of pre-echo of the documentary Radio Bikini.
 The villainous Clark Nelson is a combo of Carl Denham and Al Capone, committing theft and mass murder against a native population.
 Clark wiggles out of charges of kidnapping and slavery by claiming that the Shobijin are merely merchandise: they like to sing and dance, so he’s making them happy!
 The Rolisican government is complicit with Nelson’s efforts to loot the world, at least until Mothra arrives to wipe out its capital, ‘New Kirk City.’
 The Russian aspect of Rolisica can be seen in the combination of symbols on the flag of the Rolisican Embassy and the Russian-looking uniforms of the Rolisican generals helping to fight Mothra.

-Every Anglo performer that could be rounded up, including familiar faces like Robert Dunham and Harold Conway, is used to play Rolisican citizens.
+Every Anglo performer that could be rounded up is used to play Rolisican citizens, including familiar Toho faces Robert Dunham and Harold Conway.
 New Kirk City has Manhattan skyscrapers, the Golden Gate Bridge and Los Angeles’ Harbor Freeway.
 We also see a short clip of the row of hotels on the bluffs over Santa Monica Beach.
 Nelson’s gangster thugs occasionally speak in English.
 He and his main crook pals laugh themselves silly: